 In his first year at Nebraska, Rowan served as the primary sprint freestyle coach in 2012-13.
 He saw the 200- and 400-yard freestyle relay teams swim school-record times at the 2013 Big Ten Championships.
 Taryn Collura swam a school record in the 50-yard freestyle and became the first Husker to qualify for the NCAA Championships in six years.

 A Nebraska native, Rowan helped orchestrate a steady rise into national prominence at Missouri.
 In his first season at MU, the Lincoln Southeast High School graduate helped the Tiger women’s team finish 38th at the 2008 NCAA Championships.
 After a 28th-place showing in 2009, the Tigers climbed to 23rd in 2011 before finishing 14th at the 2012 NCAA meet.

 Rowan served as the power sprints coach while also working with the middle distance group at Missouri.
-He was the recruiting coordinator for the Tiger men’s program while assisting with recruiting for the women’s team.
-The Tiger men’s program’s 2011 recruiting class was ranked seventh nationally by collegeswimming.com, while the women’s class was ranked 18th in the country.
-He also served as the director of the Mizzou Swim Camp and coached the Mizzou Swim Team (USA Swimming Club).
+He was the recruiting coordinator for the Tiger men’s program while assisting with recruiting on the women’s side.
+The Tiger men’s 2011 recruiting class was ranked seventh nationally by collegeswimming.com, while the women’s class was ranked 18th.
+He served as the director of the Mizzou Swim Camp and coached the Mizzou Swim Team (USA Swimming Club).